MALAKK77/students_hostel_management_system/README.md

   - Reserve a bed for a student.

-  --Update hostel capacity when a student books a bed.
+  - Update hostel capacity when a student books a bed.

   - Display messages when beds are not available.